The Most Popular Climbs in the Tour of Flanders

 The Koppenberg's brutal inclines meant that some people suggested it unfairly affected the race, and that the surface was dangerous.
 In 1987 when Jesper Skibby slipped and fell on the Koppenberg, and the car following him ran over his bike, these claims were vindicated.

 The hill was taken out of the race for 15 years in the until a new surface of Italian cobblestones was laid and the road was widened in 2001.
-Though this changed the climb, the Koppenberg still remains a tough challenge.
+While this changed the climb, the Koppenberg still remains a tough challenge.

 The Taaienberg has been fixed hill on Flanders route since 1974, with the exception of 1993 when it was omitted due to reconstruction works.
 Just over 500 metres long, it has ramps of around 16% and its cobblestones are rife with a history of great attacks.
-The hill emulates the lively Flemish atmosphere and its fame has grown in the last fifteen years, largely thanks to 3-time winner of the Tour of Flanders, Tom Boonen.
+The hill emulates the lively Flemish atmosphere and its fame has grown in the last fifteen years, largely thanks to three-time winner of the Tour of Flanders, Tom Boonen.
 The Belgian's successive attacks on the climb in races like Omloop Het Nieuwsblad and E3 Harelbeke as well as in De Ronde, transformed his name to 'Boonenberg' among the fans.

 The Oude Kwaremont has been part of the Tour of Flanders since 1974 and has been climbed 68 times.
 It was included to replace the Kwaremont, that after its complete asphalting in 1965 and the cobblestones were covered, it lost its personality.
 The 2,200 metres of the Oude Kwaremont run parallel to that original route.
 It is not the hardest wall, with an average of 4.8% and a maximum of 11%, but its 1,500m on a narrow cobblestone road is what makes it stand out from the rest.
 Since 2012, it has also been key for the race, because of three passes in each edition of the Tour of Flanders.